 The Norwegian Banks’ Guarantee Fund utilizes different reimbursement tools when reimbursing depositors in case of a member bank failure.

 Natural persons over the age of 18 may use their BankID to log on to the online payment solution provided by the Norwegian Banks’ Guarantee Fund.
 In the payment solution, you can choose an account in another bank to transfer the money to.
 The account in the other bank must be owned by the depositor.

 The postal payment order may be cashed at the post office or in a bank.
 The receiver depositor will need to show a valid ID such as a passport to authorize the payment order.
 The depositor may:

-(ii) transfer the amount to an existing account held by the depositor in another bank, or
+(i) transfer the amount to an existing account held by the depositor in a bank, or

 Depositors without BankID who reside abroad are requested to contact the Norwegian Banks’ Guarantee Fund for alternative solutions.

 Claims that are not eligible under the guarantee may be made to the failing bank’s administration board as such claims are not part of the responsibility of the Norwegian Banks’ Guarantee Fund.